NaziClaus/pleyadaapp/README.md

 # sftp-downloader

-This project contains a Spring Boot application that downloads files from an SFTP server based on the current date.
+This project contains a Spring Boot application that downloads files from an SFTP server based on the most recent modification date.
 Downloaded file names are stored in a PostgreSQL database so they are not retrieved twice.

 ## Configuration